davidmoten/hilbert-curve/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;O(d(d-1)w<sup>d-1</sup>log(w))

-This is a clear improvement on the traditional range finding algorithm proposed by Lawder and King in [Querying Multi-dimensional Data Indexed Using the Hilbert Space-Filling Curve](https://sigmodrecord.org/publications/sigmodRecord/0103/3.lawder.pdf) which appears to be at least O(w<sup>d</sup>).
+TODO assess runtime complexity of range finding algorithm proposed by Lawder and King in [Querying Multi-dimensional Data Indexed Using the Hilbert Space-Filling Curve](https://sigmodrecord.org/publications/sigmodRecord/0103/3.lawder.pdf).

 #### Query examples
 Note that for the moment range queries have been implemented for the `SmallHilbertCurve` only.
 Raise an issue if you need them for the `HilbertCurve` object as well.